-- ❖ Provide college credits for courses and examinations successfully taken in high school. - ♦ Exempt them from some introductory college courses, thus permitting students to move more quickly into advanced classes. - ❖ Motivate them to attempt more challenging courses in both high school and college. - Develop, in a high school environment, the study skills and habits they will need in college. - ❖ Bolster their confidence that they can meet college requirements. - Reduce college costs and time to obtain a degree. - Colleges view advanced placement experience as a plus for admissions.
+- Provide college credits for courses and examinations successfully taken in high school. - Exempt them from some introductory college courses, thus permitting students to move more quickly into advanced college classes. - ♦ Motivate them to attempt more challenging courses in both high school and college. - Develop, in a high school environment, the study skills and habits they will need in college. - ❖ Bolster their confidence that they can meet college requirements. - A Reduce college costs and time to obtain a degree. - Colleges view advanced placement experience as a sign of potential college success for admissions purposes.